Fabiokleis/plabook_basics/README.md

 # Playbook basics
-A list of yml contructors examples to playbooks.
+A list of yml constructors examples to playbooks.